mozilla/ActiveData/docs/Qb_Expressions.md

 Summary
 -------

 Qb has a limited expression language to increase the number of useful queries that can be written.
-Expressions are JSON objects inspired by [Polish prefix notation](http://en.wikipedia.org/wiki/Polish_notation):  All expression objects are `{name: value}` pairs, where the operator is the name, and value is parameters.
+Expressions are JSON objects inspired by [Polish prefix notation](http://en.wikipedia.org/wiki/Polish_notation):  All expression objects are `{name: value}` pairs, where the operator is the name, and value holds the parameters.

 	{operator_name: parameters}